process-engine/procese_engine_runtime/README.md

-__Note:__ If you experience problems during installation on Windows, you can try installing the [Windows Build Tools](https://www.npmjs.com/package/windows-build-tools) and run the above installation command again.
+__Note:__ If you experience problems during installation on Windows, you can try installing the [Windows Build Tools](https://www.npmjs.com/package/windows-build-tools) and run the installation command again.
 Please make sure that you run the shell you use for the installation as **Administrator**.

-Also, each full release provides ready-to-use source files for each platform.
+Also, each full release provides ready-to-use source files for each supported platform.
 These are stored in a `.tar.gz` archive (for macOS and Linux) and a zip file (for windows).

 All these sources have been fully installed and build.
 You only need to download and unpack them and you are good to go.

-## How to use this project

-### Starting the ProcessEngineRuntime
+## Starting the ProcessEngineRuntime

 You can start the application with the following command: